-- Zero-to-five child development programs increased by \$3.7 million (14.3%) from the prior fiscal year to fund programs serving children and families within the Commission's four strategic goal areas of Healthy Children, Ready to Learn, Strong Families and Capacity Building.
-The increase is due to the previously mentioned reimbursable program funding specifically for First 5 CA IMPACT and Hubs, Dental Transformation Initiative, and Home Visiting Program.
-Overall, reduced program spending is a component of the Commission's long-term financial plan.
-Prop 10 tobacco tax revenue has been and will continue as a declining revenues source.
-To focus on sustainability and service delivery while allowing for decreased revenue, the long-term financial plan incorporates a step-down approach to annual program funding over the next ten years. - Salaries and benefits decreased by \$0.12 million (-12.1%) from the prior fiscal year due to the recognition of pension related amounts recognized on the government-wide statements.
+- Zero-to-five child development programs decreased by \$5 million (-17.6%) from the prior fiscal year to fund programs serving children and families within the Commission's strategic goal areas of Prenatal-to-Three, School Readiness Initiative, and Systems Building.
+The decrease is due to the previously mentioned lower level of one-time/catalytic program funding.
+The long-term financial plan reserves funding to be used in future years to provide year-to-year sustainability while anticipating decreased revenue. - Salaries and benefits increased by \$0.25 million (29.4%) from the prior fiscal year due to the filling of vacant positions.